frank26080115/Bones-3D-Printer/ordered_lessons/lesson12.md

 ## Temperature Sensor Configuration

 Both the E3D branded thermistor cartridge and the Anet branded bed heater uses the Semitec 104GT-2 model thermistor.
 This is reflected in the settings named **TEMP_SENSOR_0** and **TEMP_SENSOR_BED**.
 It is critical for this setting to be correct in order for us to perform any heater testing safely.

+It is possible that the temperature readings from the thermistors are slightly wrong, but that's OK.
+While it is possible to get the readings to be perfectly accurate, it's not worth the effort and the equipment.
+Don't worry about it too much.
+If you need the nozzle hotter, you will know so when you observe the filament flow out the nozzle.
+When you buy new filament, try using a temperature slightly hotter than what the manufacturer recommends, and then cool it down if you feel comfortable.
+After a while, you'll have a rough temperature offset memorized in your head.

 ## Building